lwh9346/open-heat-lab-website/content/authors/lanyi-xie/_index.md

     url: 'https://www.pku.edu.cn/'

 # Short bio (displayed in user profile at end of posts)
-bio: I am a PhD candidate in Professor Song's group.
-I received my bachelor's degree in Hydraulic Engineering from Wuhan University in 2020.
-My research interests include fluctuation-induced phenomena such as near-field radiative heat transfer and the Casimir force.
+bio: Lanyi Xie is a PhD candidate.
+She received her bachelor's degree in Hydraulic Engineering from Wuhan University in 2020.
+Her research interests include fluctuation-induced phenomena such as near-field radiative heat transfer and the Casimir force.

 education:
   courses: